red, white and green stockings on back on chair with red blanket in background.

 Some ideas for kids: Highlights, National Geographic Kids, or Ranger Rick.

 Adults: Real Simple, Parents, HGTV, People.
-Choose based on interests!
+Choose based on their interests!

 Dish towels don’t last forever in our house.
 With kids, they seem to take more of a beating than before, since they are constantly used to wipe up spills of all kinds.

-THESE ones from Amazon are super absorbent and should last a long time.
+THESE ones from Amazon are super absorbent, come beautifully packaged and should last a long time.

 Any parent can attest that kid’s bath soap goes fast, y’all, whether from actual use or a child dumping it all out the one second you aren’t looking.